-Combined Emergency Response Fund: Depleted to meet fiscal shortfall in FY 2007 through Board adoption of the FY 2008 Budget.
+Combined Emergency Response Fund: This fund was depleted to meet fiscal shortfall in FY 2007 through Board adoption of the FY 2008 Budget.

-Rail Development Fund: Depleted to meet the fiscal shortfall on the Amtrak Folsom project.
+Rail Development Fund: Although maintained successfully for many years after its creation, the fund was depleted to meet the fiscal shortfall on the Amtrak Folsom project.
 Use of funds were authorized by Resolution No. 06-11-0204, Amending the Consolidated Capital Improvement Program and the FY2007 Capital Budget for the Amtrak/Folsom Project.